apacha/MusicObjectDetection/README.md

    - [MUSCIMA++](https://ufal.mff.cuni.cz/muscima)
    - [Capitan Collection](https://bitbucket.org/apacha/mensural-detector-database/src/master/)

-   To download all datasets, simply run `python datasets/download_all_datasets.py --dataset_directory ./data`
+   To download all datasets, simply run

+`python datasets/download_all_datasets.py --dataset_directory ./data`

 ## Dataset normalization
 After downloading the datasets, you need to make them interoperable with each other.

-To do this, call `python normalize_all_datasets.py`.
+To do this, call

+`python preprocessing/normalize_all_datasets.py --dataset_directory ./data`

+### Annotation format
 We set up the following guidelines and procedures to normalize the datasets, before converting them into specific input formats, needed for various detectors:

 - Images are stored as color PNG files with white background and black foreground.